adit26data/AWS-CCP-Revision-Notes/Module-2: Billing services and pricing models in AWS.md

 ### AWS Billing and Cost Management
 This is done using the AWS BILLING DASHBOARD that has the following tools-
 #### 1. AWS Budgets:
 A service to pay bills, forecast expenditure, moditor usage and budget and recommend optimisation for costs of the services being used.
 Helps in viewing the data on monthly/daily level of granuality.
+It helps in with AWS Budgets reports to create usage and expenditure reports that can be categorised on multiple levels of granuality for the user convenience.
 #### 2. AWS Cost and Usage Reports:
 A service that helps in identifying the various techniques to optimise costs for various services being utilise by the account by analysing the usage trends.
+Generates the detailed spreadsheets that can be used by Athena and Quicksight for DB conversion and graphic visualisation.
 #### 3. AWS Cost Explorer:
 A part of the AWS Cost and Billing Management Console, it represents the costs of various AWS services for the last 3 months in visual format for report and analytics purpose.
 #### 4. AWS Bills Page: